-Ajahn Amaro began his training in the forest monasteries of Northeast Thailand with Ajahn Chah in 1978.
-He continued his training under Ajahn Sumedho first at Chithurst Monastery in West Sussex, England, and later at Amaravati Buddhist Centre outside of London, where he lived for ten years.
-In June of 1996, Ajahn Amaro moved to California to establish Abhayagiri Monastery.
-Ajahn Pasanno is a highly respected and well-known Dhamma teacher.
-Ordained in 1973, he spent twenty-three years as a monk in Thailand - the latter fifteen years as abbot of the International Forest Monastery (Wat Pah Nanachat).
-He joined Ajahn Amaro at Abhayagiri Monastery at New Year of 1997.
-Ajahn Amaro and Ajahn Pasanno guide the Monastery as co-abbots.
+AJAHN AMARO began his training in the forest monasteries of northeast Thailand with Ajahn Chah in 1978.
+He continued his training under Ajahn Sumedho, first at Chithurst Monastery in West Sussex, England, and later at Amaravati Buddhist Monastery, where he lived for 10 years.
+In June of 1996, Ajahn Amaro moved to California to establish Abhayagiri.